-The Dreamcast Half-Life is a port of the Windows original (also including Blue Shift as an addon.) that was canned shortly before its planned release in 2001 - though not before its Prima strategy guide had been shipped to some retailers (who in turn practically gave them away to anyone interested in a copy).
+The Dreamcast version of Half-Life is a port of the Windows original (also including Blue Shift) that was canned shortly before its planned release in 2001 - though not before its Prima strategy guide had been shipped to some retailers (who in turn practically gave them away to anyone interested in a copy).

-Note that the uploader was playing this map under the Steam version of Half-Life.
+Note that the video uploader was playing this map under the Steam version of Half-Life.

 Note that the uploader was using his own custom models in this video while playing this map under the Steam version of Half-Life, for it would look a bit different if loaded under the ported Dreamcast engine (i.e., model stuttering).

-The CD version of Half-Life had images for the loading and console screens.
-These screens seem to be prototype variants for Blue Shift.
+Original retail versions of Half-Life had unique images for the loading and console screens.
+These screens seem to be early variants for Blue Shift.
 They're located in CACHED.WAD under the Blue Shift directory.

 |Arcade||Half-Life 2: Survivor|